salujav4/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Here all the projects regarding Natural Language Processing will be related
+Here all the projects regarding Natural Language Processing will be exhibited